wusatteam/WUSATP1/README.md

 - 2x Thermocouple
 - Pressure sensor

 Building the code required a modification to the SoftwareSerial libray.
-See the comments in the corresponding files.
+See the comments in the Camera.ino file.